jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 inside the notebook, which demonstrates a good practice for data integrity (going to the source rather than working with a copy) and demystifies the source of the data.

-For data in tabular form on a web page, it is often possible to use Pandas to parse the HTML and generate DataFrames.
-Also, tools like Scrapy can be used to scrape data from sources that would be hard to collect manually, and to automate cleaning and validation steps.
+For data in tabular form on a web page, it is often possible to use Pandas to parse the HTML and generate a DataFrame.
+Also, for less structured sources, tools like Scrapy can be used to extract data, "scrape", from sources that would be hard to collect manually, and to automate cleaning and validation steps.

 **Examples:**<br/>
-Datasets like the National Survey of Family Growth are available in files that can be downloaded directly from their website, but the terms of use forbid redistributing the data.
-So the best way to share this data is to provide students with code to input into a notebook cell, which, when executed, will download the data set the first time the student runs the notebook.
+Datasets like the [National Survey of Family Growth](htto://TODO) are available in files that can be downloaded directly from their website, but the terms of use forbid redistributing the data.
+So the best way for an instructor to share this data is to provide students with code to input into a notebook cell, which, when executed, will download the data set the first time the student runs the notebook.

 Many Wikipedia pages contain data in HTML tables; most of them can be imported easily into a notebook using Pandas.